charlielow/multi-step-ui/docs/getting-started.md

 });
 ```

-Now check out [the examples](https://charlielow.github.io/multi-step-ui/docs/simple-flow-with-react) for more details
+Now check out the [API Refernce](multi-step-ui.md) and [Examples](https://charlielow.github.io/multi-step-ui/docs/simple-flow-with-react) for more details